-HBU returned to the NCAA Division I competition in 2007 after 18 years as a member of the National Association of Intercollegiate Athletics (NAIA) and nine years as the dominant program in the Red River Athletic Conference.
-While competing in the RRAC, the Huskies won the All-Sports Trophy eight times, with each team perennially ranked among the nation's Top 25.
+HBU returned to NCAA Division I competition in 2007 after 18 years as a member of the National Association of Intercollegiate Athletics (NAIA) and nine years as the dominant program in the Red River Athletic Conference.
+While competing in the RRAC, the Huskies won the All-Sports Trophy eight time, with each team perennially ranked among the nation's Top 25.

-Admission to all of the Huskies' home athletic events is free to currently enrolled HBU students with a valid, current student ID; and students are encouraged to attend and continue to support the great tradition of HBU athletics.
-For more information, and for team posters and schedules, visit the Athletics Offices located in Sharp Gym or call 281.649.3205.
-Follow the Huskies on mobile devices by logging onto the official website - HBUHuskies.com, on Facebook by searching for "HBU Athletics", and on Twitter by following @hbuhuskies.
+Admission to all of the Huskies' home athletic events is free to currently enrolled HBU students with a valid student ID.
+Students are encouraged to attend and continue to support the great tradition of HBU athletics.
+For more information, including team posters and schedules, visit the Athletics Offices located in Sharp Gym or the HBU Bradshaw Fitness Center or call 281.649.3205.
+Follow the Huskies online or on mobile devices by logging onto the official website - HBUHuskies.com, on Facebook by searching for "HBU Athletics", and on Twitter by following @hbuhuskies.
+Text message athletics news updates are available by signing up for the Husky Crew on HBUHuskies.com.